Grokmoo/sulis/Readme.md

 ## Troubleshooting

-If you have issues running the game after upgrading to a new version, try removing your Sulis user data folder (see above).
-Save games, characters, and other data are not generally compatible between different major versions.

-For other problems, you can [create an issue](https://github.com/Grokmoo/sulis/issues/new).
+Please check the [Issue Tracker](https://github.com/Grokmoo/sulis/issues) for known bugs.
+You can [create an issue](https://github.com/Grokmoo/sulis/issues/new).
 Please leave as much information as you can, including logs from your sulis user folder /log directory

 ### Running the editor